ASU/asu-unity-stack/packages/unity-bootstrap-theme/UPGRADE.md

 ## Steps to upgrade to the Unity Bootstrap 5 Theme

 ### Remove `bootstrap4-theme` package

 If using yarn, `yarn remove @asu/bootstrap4-theme`, or if using npm, `npm uninstall @asu/bootstrap4-theme`

 ### Add `unity-bootstrap-theme` package

 If using yarn, `yarn add @asu/unity-bootstrap-theme`, or if using npm, `npm install @asu/unity-bootstrap-theme`

 You may want to specify a release tag.
 Leaving off the tag will install the latest version.

-### Add new peerDependency for fontawesome
+### Add new peerDependency for Font Awesome

-Will vary from project to project - some CMS's supply FontAwesome as part of the application, while standalone applicaitons will want to add the requirement to their application, like so:
+How consumers meet this dependency varies from project to project.
+Some CMS's supply Font Awesome as part of the application, while standalone applications may want to add the requirement using a package manager, for instance:
 `yarn add @fortawesome/fontawesome-free^5.15.3` or `npm install @fortawesome/fontawesome-free^5.15.3`

 ### Replace include/require/imports in your application with the new package.

 Note the updated CSS files in `dist/`.
-There are more options so don't have to include CSS you don't use.
+There are more options so you don't have to include CSS you don't use.

 * `dist/css/unity-bootstrap-theme.bundle.css` - base theme with header and footer CSS
 * `dist/css/unity-bootstrap-theme.css` - base theme without header and footer CSS